Al Molinaro: From real estate to acting career

 Molinaro moved to California working in odd jobs on the edge of the television industry, finally saving enough money to start his own collection agency.
 He eventually sold his business and became interested in southern California real estate speculation.
 His investments paid off when one of his properties were purchased by a conglomerate which used the land to build a shopping mall which provided a windfall to launch a career in acting.
 As a result, he was financially independent when he decided to pursue his longtime dream of being an actor.

 In the 1960s and 1970s, Molinaro studied acting and was offered guest roles and bit parts on television sitcoms, including Bewitched, Get Smart, Green Acres and That Girl.
 He took an improvisation class, in which Penny Marshall was one of the other students.
 In 1970, Marshall introduced him to her brother, producer Garry Marshall, who offered Molinaro the role of police officer Murray Greshler on the television sitcom The Odd Couple.

-During this time he lived in a hotel in midtown New York City.
+During this time, he lived in a hotel in midtown New York City.
 "The first time I went to New York City", said his son Michael, "it was because he had moved there to do a number of commercials.
 He did not merely play a cop walking the beat on 'The Odd Couple'.
 He used to walk the streets of New York City and loved it."
 The show aired for five years until 1975.

 In 1976, Garry Marshall hired Molinaro to replace Pat Morita on another sitcom he produced, Happy Days.
-Molinaro's character was the owner of Arnold's malt shop, Al Delvecchio, who was known for the sighing catchphrase "Yeah-yeah-yeah-yeah...".
+Molinaro's character was the owner of Arnold's malt shop, Al Delvecchio, who was known for the sighing catchphrase "Yep-yep-yep...".
 Happy Days was set in Milwaukee, in Al's home state of Wisconsin.
 It ran for eleven seasons, from 1974 to 1984.
-For one episode, "My Favorite Orkan," it was Molinaro who suggested Robin Williams be cast when the original guest player, John Byner, declined the role and thus gave the comedy legend his major opportunity to display his talent and become a major star.
+For one episode, "My Favorite Orkan", it was Molinaro who suggested Robin Williams be cast when the original guest player, John Byner, declined the role and thus gave the young comedian his major opportunity to display his talent and become a major star.

 In 1981, Molinaro remarried, to Betty Farrell.
 He left Happy Days in 1982, when tapped by Garry Marshall to play the Al Delvecchio role on the short-lived Happy Days spin-off Joanie Loves Chachi.

-Molinaro starred in a failed TV pilot called The Ugily Family (1982) as the patriarch of an unattractive clan who is constantly correcting mispronunciations of his surname as "ugly”.
+Molinaro starred in a failed TV pilot called The Ugily Family (1982) as the patriarch of an unattractive clan who is constantly correcting mispronunciations of his surname as "ugly".